topcoder-platform/vorbote/README.md

 - start local Mongo db, update the config/default.js MONGODB_URI param to point to a new db
 - install dependencies `npm i`
 - run code lint check `npm run lint`
-- run test `npm run test`
+- run test `npm run test`, note that this will clear all data
 - start REST Hook app `npm start`, the app is running at `http://localhost:3000`, it also starts Kafka consumer to listen for events and send to registered corresponding hooks, due to TC authentication, you need to browse `http://localhost:3000`
-- use another terminal to start sample client `npm run client` the sample client is running at `http://localhost:5555`, this client is needed for Postman and UI verification, but not needed for unit tests, because unit tests use nock to mock the callback APIs
+- use another terminal to start sample client `npm run client` the sample client is running at `http://localhost:5555`, this client is needed for UI verification, but not needed for unit tests, because unit tests use nock to mock the callback APIs

 ## Verification

 - setup stuff following above deployment
-- use the Postman collection and environment in docs folder to test the APIs
 - you don't need to start another front end app, the front end ui is built and exposed as public content by back end app
 - for UI testing, you need to browse `http://localhost:3000`, and you may login with credentials:
   (admin) tonyj / appirio123
   (copilot) callmekatootie / appirio123
-- use the UI (login as admin) or Postman to add a hook, topic is `challenge.notification.create`, endpoint is `http://localhost:5555/callback`, filter is a JavaScript code that can reference `message` object, e.g. `message.originator == 'ap-challenge-api' && message['mime-type'] == 'application/json' || 2 + 3 < 4`
+- use the UI (login as admin) to add a hook, name can be any non-empty string, description is optional, topic is `challenge.notification.create`, endpoint is `http://localhost:5555/callback`, filter is a JavaScript code that can reference `message` object, e.g. `message.originator == 'ap-challenge-api' && message['mime-type'] == 'application/json' || 2 + 3 < 4`
 - use the kafka-console-producer to generate some messages in Kafka, see above for `Local Kafka setup` section for sample messages, then watch the sample client console, it should got some messages
+- you may send more than 10 messages to the hook, view its history, only the last 10 history records are kept
+- after a hook is confirmed, you may stop the sample client, then send message, then a failed hook call history can be generated
 - update the hook's filter code to `message.originator == 'not-found'`, use the kafka-console-producer to generate messages in Kafka again, then watch the sample client console, it should got NO new messages because the filter is evaluated to false